-Pre-nesting deterrents commenced on 4 April 2018 and were utilized on Peninsulas B and C. Cormorants quickly became desensitized to the progressing level of deterrents and were aggressively attempting to expand their nesting range.
-Deterrents included human presence, use of long forestry poles, flashlights, noise bangers and nest removal.
+Pre-nesting deterrents commenced on 10 April 2019 and were utilized on primarily on Peninsulas B and C and at the base of Peninsula A near the peak of breeding season.
+Cormorant nesting attempts in deterrent areas was slow through April and the beginning of May, however attempts increased at an accelerated pace in mid-May and continued through the end of June.
+During this period, cormorants quickly became desensitized to the progressing level of deterrents and were aggressively attempting to expand their nesting range.
+Deterrents included human presence, use of long forestry poles, ropes attached to trees, flashlights, noise bangers and nest removal.
+Cormorants responded well to bangers and screamers, however, they were so determined to nest at the end of the season that eventually these techniques did not frighten all individuals from their nests.
 From late April to mid-June deterrents were undertaken from dawn to dusk, achieving management throughout all periods of the day when cormorants were most actively scouting nest locations and nest building.
-From 23 April to 9 June 2018, management was performed 6 days a week.
-This increased presence and use of deterrent techniques throughout the whole day showed positive results, allowing the active nest removal to keep up with the nest building attempts by the cormorants.
+From 25 April to 8 June 2019, management was performed 6 days a week.